aralroca/aralroca.com/posts/first-steps-in-webgl.md

 cover_color: '#BBB6AE'
 ---

-In this article we'll see what WebGL is and how to draw a **triangle** directly by talking to the graphics processing unit (GPU).
-This is a simple example that could be solved in other ways, such as using a canvas with a 2d context or even with CSS.
-But let's say it's a way to start with WebGL, as a "hello world", to understand how it works.
+In this article we'll see what WebGL is and how to draw a **triangle** by talking to the graphics processing unit (GPU).
+Although this simple example could be solved in better ways, such as using a canvas with a 2d context or even with CSS, what we want is to start with WebGL.
+Like a "hello world", to understand how it works.

 <img src="/images/blog-images/triangle.jpeg" alt="Triangle" class="center" />
 <small class="center">Photo by: Apurv Das (Unsplash)</small>